gimme1dollar/consistent-semi-sup/README.md

 ---
 #### ImageNet Dataset

-You have to download ImageNet via kaggle API.
+You have to download ImageNet Dataset via kaggle API.

 reference site : https://teddylee777.github.io/kaggle/Kaggle-API-%EC%82%AC%EC%9A%A9%EB%B2%95

 After downloading your kaggle.json, just type ```kaggle competitions download -c imagenet-object-localization-challenge```

+It is recommeded to use 7zip for extracting .tar.gz imagenet file.

 You have to make following dataset hierarchy: